 “I have a blog about [niche].
 Give me 20 Pinterest pin ideas for content that would perform well in this niche.
 Focus on topics with high search intent — things people are actively looking for answers to.
 Include a mix of beginner-focused and intermediate content.”

 You’ll get a list of 20 ideas in seconds.
-Most of them won’t be exactly right — some will be too broad, some won’t fit your specific angle — but you’ll almost always find 5–8 genuinely useful ideas in there that you can develop into proper content.
+Most won’t be exactly right — some too broad, some off your angle — but you’ll almost always find 5–8 really useful ones in there to develop into proper content.

 This is AI at its most useful: not replacing your creative thinking, but giving you raw material to react to rather than starting from nothing.